Math Says Don't Slow Down At Red Lights

 Should I Really Not Slow Down At Red Lights?

 Keep in mind that I’m not telling you you shouldn’t brake, I’m just telling you that math is telling you you shouldn’t brake.
-Probably you should consider safety and whatnot and slow down.
+In reality, you should consider safety and whatnot and slow down before reaching the intersection.
 This math tells you that you’ll save some energy, but at the same time, other math will tell you that this method will increase wear on your brakes and tires, will likely make you come to a complete stop where balancing or stepping off your pedals can be annoying, and is relatively likely to cause injury or death to yourself or others.